zapfelr/job-spy-remix/docs/implementation-plan.md

 - Consider implementing a queue system for processing large numbers of companies

 ### 2.2 Change Detection System
-- Implement job comparison logic
+- ✅ Implement job comparison logic
-- Create change detection algorithms for:
+- ✅ Create change detection algorithms for:
-  - New job listings (additions)
+  - ✅ New job listings (additions)
-  - Removed job listings:
+  - ✅ Removed job listings:
-    - Mark as inactive in database
+    - ✅ Mark as inactive in database
-    - Show as "removed" in UI
+    - ✅ Show as "removed" in UI
-    - Retain for duplicate prevention
+    - ✅ Retain for duplicate prevention
-  - Modified titles (exact string comparison)
+  - ✅ Modified titles (exact string comparison)
-  - Modified locations (exact string comparison)
+  - ✅ Modified locations (exact string comparison)
-  - Job reactivation logic:
+  - ✅ Job reactivation logic:
-    - Generate a single card for reactivated jobs that captures both the reactivation and any modifications
+    - ✅ Generate a single card for reactivated jobs that captures both the reactivation and any modifications
-    - Include previous and new values for modified fields
+    - ✅ Include previous and new values for modified fields
-  - Stale job detection (60+ days without changes)
+  - ✅ Stale job detection (60+ days without changes)
-    - Add simple UI indicator for stale jobs
+    - ✅ Add simple UI indicator for stale jobs
-    - No separate notifications or views needed
+    - ✅ No separate notifications or views needed
-- Implement change card generation with all required fields
+- ✅ Implement change card generation with all required fields
-- Set up 90-day retention policy for changes
+- ✅ Set up 90-day retention policy for changes

+**Variations from plan:**
+- Implemented a Cloudflare Worker for the 90-day retention policy instead of a database-level solution
+- Created a comprehensive test script to verify change detection functionality
+- Added more detailed logging throughout the change detection process
+- Improved error handling for the change detection system
+- Implemented batch processing to avoid overwhelming the database with large change sets

+**Future enhancements:**
+- Consider adding more sophisticated change detection for job descriptions (e.g., semantic comparison)
+- Add monitoring and alerting for the retention policy worker
+- Implement more detailed analytics on job changes
+- Consider adding a UI for administrators to view and manage job changes

 ### 2.3 Admin Dashboard
 - Create admin interface for: